shifaspv/Acoustic-echo-cancellation-in-modulation-domain/README.md

 # Echo-cancellation
 This repository contains the code of our recently proposed modulation domain acoustic echo cancellation.
-Echo is the reflections of far-end speech being played out through a loud speaker in an end-to-end communication.
+Echo is the reflections of far-end speech which is being played out through a loud speaker in an end-to-end side of a communication channel.
-The echo distraction at the microphone is being suppressed significantly through our proposed modulation domain signal processing approach.
+In this work, The echo distraction at the near-end microphone has been significantly suppressed through our proposed modulation domain signal processing approach.
+The modulation domain processing is compared against the frequency domain approach proposed by Feller et.al, and this implimentation is also included in the file list.

 # Paper to Cite
 Those using this code are kindly requested to site our paper on this topic::